Essays

 “I don't understand any of this slang anymore”

 The word performs what it describes: uncertain origin, marginal beginnings, gradual legitimization.
-Like the vocabulary it names, slang arrived from somewhere we cannot quite pin down, carrying papers we cannot quite verify.
+Like the vocabulary it names, slang arrived from somewhere we cannot quite pin down.

-And like the language itself, it refuses to hold still.
+And like language itself, it refuses to hold still.

 Timeline